boredsquirrel/Arkenfox-softening/README.md

 ```

 ### 1. Native Version
-likely preinstalled, Ubuntu, Debian, Fedora, Arch, all should be the same (if not please create an Issue report)
+likely preinstalled, Linux Mint, Debian, Fedora, Manjaro, POP!_OS all should be the same
 ```
 mkdir ~/.scripts
 cd ~/.scripts/